Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

-\textbf{Accurate geometry refines metric-guided reasoning.} In \cref{tab: spatial trace}, using more precise geometric information greatly improves performance, yield up to {$6\%$} absolute gain in success rate.
+\textbf{Accurate geometry refines metric reasoning.} In \cref{tab: spatial trace}, using more precise geometric cues greatly improves performance, yield up to {$6\%$} absolute gain.
 This suggests that explicit, readily available geometry in embodied settings can further improve metric reasoning, rather than relying solely on implicit learning of VLM to understand them via RGB-only input.
 Moreover, our model supports more geometry input to enhance itself without retraining, broadening its applicability. \cref{fig: benchmark} shows the generated traces with different geometric inputs.